 Whipple disease affects mainly white men aged 30 to 60.
 It is caused by an infection with the organism Tropheryma whippelii.
 The infection usually involves the small intestine but can affect other organs, such as the heart, lungs, brain, joints, and eyes.

 Symptoms of Whipple disease include diarrhea, inflamed and painful joints, fever, and weight loss.
 Other common symptoms are abdominal pain, loss of appetite, fatigue and weakness caused by anemia, cough, and pain when breathing caused by inflammation of the membrane layers covering the lungs (pleura).
-Fluid may collect in the space between the pleural layers (a condition called pleural effusion—see Pleural and Mediastinal Disorders: Pleural Effusion).
+Fluid may collect in the space between the pleural layers (a condition called pleural effusion—see see Pleural Effusion).
 The lymph nodes may become enlarged.
 In some people, the skin becomes darker.
 People with Whipple disease may develop heart murmurs.
 Confusion, memory loss, or uncontrolled eye movements indicate that the infection has spread to the brain.
 If left untreated, the disease is progressive and fatal.

 Diagnosis and Treatment